Is Knitting or Crochet Easier?

 Crocheting is easier than knitting, as stitches are bigger, and it’s faster to create items.
 Crochet needs just one hook, and it’s easier to correct crochet mistakes than knitting mistakes.

-Considering some factors as a beginner will make your choice much easier when you’re having difficulty picking between knitting or crochet.
+Considering some factors as a beginner will make your choice much easier when you’re having difficulty picking between creating crochet or knitting projects.
 Let’s explore the differences between crocheting and knitting and which one is best for you.

 What is Knitting?